olyaspiro/ecom-product-app/README.md

 ProductItem Component displays product details: Name, Price, and Description, and uses props to receive data and render it dynamically.

 Styles have been applied to all the components accordingly for a well-styled and responsive UI.
+The app is fully responsive and adapts to different screen sizes.
+On smaller screens, the categories menu transforms into a hamburger menu for better usability.
+Users can toggle the menu to view and select categories.

 As a bonus, I extended my app by adding Category Filtering and Product Images:
 - Products are grouped into categories (Educational, Electronics, Stuffed Toys, Musical, Role Play).